 Raymond’s photography skills were particularly useful on archaeological digs but he also became an expert on the archaeology of the region, from the Mesolithic period to recent industrial times, publishing several books of historic importance.
 By the time work began on the glass furnace, Raymond had already been awarded an MBE for his services to archaeology, receiving it from the Queen Mother in March, 1966.

-Today, the glass furnace can be seen under a specially-created cover at the Museum, but in 1968 Bert and Raymond were faced with the challenging task of relocating it from its particularly isolated and waterlogged location.
+Today, the glass furnace can be seen under a specially-created cover at the Museum as part of your family day out on the North York Moors, but in 1968 Bert and Raymond were faced with the challenging task of relocating it from its particularly isolated and waterlogged location.
 Access was to prove especially difficult.
 Museum Blacksmith, Robin Butler, had been with Raymond during the initial discovery and his physical strength was to be put to use once more during the moving process.
 Years later, he recalled that one of the stones weighed in the region of three-quarters of a tonne.

 Moving the heavy furnace stones